chiefthechief/demo-library/README.md

-#a simple library app using the MERN stack
+#a simple library app using the node.js
-#this will also go well